-The inaugural class will take place January through June 2013 in Washington, DC.
+The next class of Atlas Corps-CIPE Think Tank LINKS Fellows will take place January through July 2015 in Washington, DC.

 Interested in developing your research and leadership skills?